maierfelix/nvk/README.md

 };
 ````

-On the first iteration of the loop, a `VkCommandBufferBeginInfo` structures is allocated on the heap but also gets cached internally.
+On the first iteration of the loop, a `VkCommandBufferBeginInfo` structure is allocated on the heap but also gets cached internally.
 Based on the String id `0x0` you have added, *nvk* uses this id to identify this structure and return a cached one whenever this code gets executed again.

 Now obviously, you don't want to add your own ids to each structure by hand.
 There is a [rollup](https://rollupjs.org/) plugin, which detects *nvk* structure calls (when invoked without `new`) and inserts a unique id automatically.
 You can find this plugin [here](https://www.npmjs.com/package/nvk-struct-cache).